 Tips for success

-- You need to have strong systems in place, and be constantly tweaking and refining them.
+You need to have strong systems in place, and be constantly tweaking and refining them.
 This means keeping on top of stock (checking whether the suppliers still have the items in stock), checking your prices are competitive, fulfilling orders daily, dealing with customers, listing items etc. You can use an inventory management tool like Veeqo for this.

 Some things to consider